 When a ball is popped up in the infield in fair territory and there are less than 2 outs with runners on (1st and 2nd) or (1st, 2nd, or 3rd), the umpire will indicate that the “infield fly rule” is in effect.
 The batter shall be ruled out and the runners may advance at their own risk.

 -With less than 2 outs and 1st base unoccupied -or- 2 outs, the batter will have to be tagged out or thrown out in the event that the 3rd strike is dropped by the catcher.

--No metal spikes are allowed.
+-Plastic spikes are preferred, however, metal spikes are allowed.

 -Bat barrel size must not exceed 2-5/8″.
 Bats must not have a length/weight drop ratio greater than -3 (ex: a 31″ bat with a 2 5/8″ barrel cannot weigh less than -3 or 28oz.).

 -The head Coach is the only person able to file a protest.
 The protest must be filed at the time of the perceived infraction.
 Judgment calls are not grounds for protest.
 Only rule violations are.
 The head coach must ask the umpire for time out and notify the home plate umpire that he/she is filing a protest of the play just finished.
 The home plate umpire will note on both home and visitors scorebook the point of the protest (batter’s count, outs, innings, score, remaining time in the game, position of the base runners prior to the play that just resulted in the protest) and will require both coaches and all umpires to sign the scorebook.
 Play will then resume.